 However, if your target keywords are already showing negative articles, forum threads or social media posts in the top results, quite a bit of work will be needed to to either remove them, or push them back out of sight.
 This is why having no presence on the web at all is sometimes better than having a negative online reputation.

 Here is an approximate timeline illustrating how long an ORM campaign may take based on how much work needs to be done:

 Building a positive reputation from scratch takes time, but it’s still easier than countering negative content that’s ranking high.

 The Strength of the Competition is a Factor Too

 This is probably the biggest factor that determines the complexity and length of an ORM campaign.
-If there’s a lot of competition for your target keywords and other companies are heavily investing in SEO, SEM, link building and social media, then your job becomes harder.
+If there’s a lot of competition for your target keywords and other companies are heavily investing in SEO, SEM, link building, and social media, then your job becomes harder.
 Ultimately, this means you’ll have to invest a lot of time (and money) into your SEO tactics.
 If you’re familiar with SEO cost, you’ll know that SEO services generally don’t come cheap.

 Google’s priority is to display the most relevant and high quality search results for every keyword.
 It uses more than 200 ranking factors to determine the quality and the relevance of every search result.

 When the competition for a particular keyword is high, you need to outperform your competitors on as many of those 200 factors as possible.